cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 ## Abstract

 This ADR provides guidelines and recommended practices when updating Protobuf definitions.
-These guidelines are targeted at module developers.
+These guidelines are targeting module developers.

 ## Context